exact-payments/merchant-demo-exactjs-spring-boot/README.md

 before checkout.
 The `pay()` is the JavaScript code that POSTs to the `CheckoutController` that renders the payment page powered by ExactJS.

-### 3. Rendering the payment form with ExactJS
+### 3. Rendering the payment form with CSIPayJS

-The HTML code required for rendering the ExactJS powered payment page is in the `pay.html` file.
+The HTML code required for rendering the CSIPayJS powered payment page is in the `pay.html` file.
 The loading of this page is controlled by the Sprint Boot backend controller `CheckoutController.java.`